How to figure out what is wrong with your telescope when the

 shrinks more than glass, so in some cases, a shrinking mirror cell can

-actually pull very slightly on a mirror.
-This may also
+actually pull very slightly on a mirror, particularly if the support

 contribute to a

 perceived overcorrection.
-Giving the mirror a "shake" may
+Giving the mirror a "shake", as

 help in some